-This guide to Dutch business culture explains the Dutch workplace environment, hierarchy, meetings, negotiations, time perception, and typical business culture in the Netherlands.
+This guide to Dutch business culture explains the workplace environment, hierarchy, meetings, negotiations, and time perception.

 Once you successfully write a Dutch CV and find a job in the Netherlands, the next step is to adapt your working style to Dutch business culture.
 Understanding the business cultural differences in the Dutch workplace is necessary to succeed in your career in the Netherlands.
 Learning Dutch business culture will ease your professional integration and ability to work with and motivate your colleagues, which is particularly important for managerial roles.